KennethJAllen/data-completion-research/README.md

 ## Maximum Volume

-Maximum volume algorithms find r by r dominant submatrices of matrices.
+Maximum volume algorithms find $r \times r$ dominant submatrices of matrices.
 They are used for creating low-rank approximations using the skeleton decomposition.
-While the singular value decomposition is the gold standard for finding low-rank approximations, the computational complexity is O(nm<sup>2</sup>) for an n by m matrix with m at most n.
+While the singular value decomposition is the gold standard for finding low-rank approximations, the computational complexity is $O(nm^2)$ for an $n \times m$ matrix with $m$ at most $n$.
 In comparison, the maximum volume skeleton decomposition is significantly faster, while often only increasing the error by a negligible amount.

 ### Algorithms
-##### for m by r matrices
+##### for $m \times r$ matrices
 1. maxvol
 2. simple greedy maxvol
 3. greedy maxvol
-##### for m by n matrices
+##### for $m \times n$ matrices
 4. alternating maxvol
 5. algernating greedy maxvol

 ## Examples
-Consider the following 128 by 128 image of a penny.
+Consider the following $128 \times 128$ image of a penny.

 ![128 by 128 image of a penny](https://raw.githubusercontent.com/KennethJAllen/graduate_research/main/Low_Rank_Matrix_Completion/Image_Completion/Image_Examples/penny_picture.jpg)